Building regulations are a set of standards for building work that protect the safety, health and welfare of people in and around built environments.

 Before submitting an application please request a fee quotation for the planned works by clicking the button below.

-Once you have received this fee quotation you will be able to submit the relevant Building Regulation by clicking on the Apply links below.
+Once you have received this fee quotation you will be able to submit the relevant Building Regulation Application by clicking on the Apply links below.

-There are three different types of building regulations
+There are three different types of application:

-Full Plans
+Approval with Full Plans

 Used for all types of building projects, this is the most detailed option.